igd-geo/lidarserv/README.md

 #### Viewer mode

 In Viewer mode, the client can subscribe to a query.

-The client starts with an empty todo

 The server will return the query result and keep it up-to-date as new points are added to the point cloud.

+The client starts with an empty query result.
+The server will send a series of `IncrementalResult` messages that contain instructions for the client of how to update the current query result.
+Like this, the server keeps the client-side query result in sync with the actual query result, updating it whenever new points are added to the point cloud, or after the query has been changed by the client.

 ![](img/mermaid-diagram-query.svg)
 [Diagram source](https://mermaid-js.github.io/mermaid-live-editor/edit/#pako:eNp9kk1OwzAQha8SeUt6AS8qoYJEF6BCJVbZjOwpWHVmgjMGVVXvjqNJiCIoXo3f-8bPf2fj2KOxpsePjOTwLsBbgrahqowOkgQXOiCp9pg-Mf3WXwN-TfoTC1ZcsJGu1bTVloIEiKEHCUwKq7dar5W11QPGyOqpVLxpgf-8HQeSTeTst3TgK4tvmAjdkP5YDmyvbFvVemrSaTV0KBmZO63-DHnOmE6zv6QXe7-Zb8YlbJEE4gv2Ocqy4SdiNWYodOuOM4fkdVIKU5sWUwvBlzc9D3Jj5L0ENMaW0kM6NqahS-Fy50Hw3gfhZOwBYo-1gSy8P5EzVlLGCRo_xUhdvgF9-7pg)

 ##### Message: Query

 The first action for the client after entering the Viewer protocol mode is to subscribe to a query using the `Query` message.
-At any later point in time, the client can re-send the `query message in order to update the query subscription.
+At any later point in time, the client can re-send the query message in order to update the query subscription.

+Two types of queries are supported: Aabb Queries select all points of a fixed LOD within a certain bounding box.
+View Frustum Queries select all points inside the View Frustum of a virtual camera, with LODs depending on the distance to the camera, so that a fixed point density is reached on screen.

 AABB-Queries:
 ```json